-The optional locking feature is designed to prevent unauthorized removal of the Alarm.
-It is not necessary to activate the lock in single-family households where unauthorized Alarm removal is not a concern
+The optional locking feature is designed to prevent unauthorized remova of the alarm.
+It is not necessary to activate the lock in single-family households where unauthorized alarm noval is not a concern

-Tools you will need: Needle-nose pliers or utility knife, standard The feature uses a locking pin which is molded into the mounting bracket.
+Tools you will need: Needle-nose pliers or utility knife · Standard flathead

-Remove locking pin by using needle-nose pliers or a utility knife.
-IMPORTANT!
 To permanently remove the locking pin, insert a flathead screwdriver between the locking pin and the lock and pry the pin out of the lock.